madetech/handbook/guides/security/security_clearance_guidance.md

 All new joiners are asked whether they already have SC and if so a process is started to transfer that clearance to Made Tech.

 ### Timings
-Via the Warwickshire Police route we pay extra for the premium service which fast tracks the application in 25 days HOWEVER that is 25 days from the point the application and all relevant information has been received.
+Via the Warwickshire Police route we pay extra for the premium service which fast tracks the application in 25 days however that is 25 days from the point the application and all relevant information has been received.
 That requires the individual being cleared to fill out the forms and provide all supporting information when asked.

 ### Updates
 The [tracking sheet](https://docs.google.com/spreadsheets/d/19pQ9r3HI44oYv6nDKtteXGIkdtMla_8X/edit#gid=1771661157) (internal link) will be updated as we are given updates but be aware, once the application is underway updates are very limited and mostly go to the candidate.

 ### Source of truth
 The source of truth for who in the company has been SC cleared is Kimble.
-There is a report available [internally here](https://madetech.lightning.force.com/lightning/r/Report/00O8e000001BAVhEAO/view)
+There is a report available [internally here](https://madetech.lightning.force.com/lightning/r/Report/00O8e000001BAVhEAO/view).

 ## How to request Security Clearance